MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

 ## Direct Postgres source

 If Kafka is not part of your stack, you can use the [Postgres source](/sql/create-source/postgres) to connect directly to Materialize (v0.8.2+).
-This source uses Postgres’ native replication protocol to continuously ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database.
+This source uses Postgres’ native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database.

 ### Database setup